hbai521/Calcium_Imaging/README.md

   - 'Summary_df.csv': the first column name is Temperature, then continue with n1, n2, ...

-  - 'Summary_temperature.csv':The first column name is Temperature, then continue with t1, t2, ...
+  - 'Summary_temperature.csv': the first column name is Temperature, then continue with t1, t2, ...

 ### 2. Command
 Run the following command in your terminal or PyCharm: